reactive-streams/reactive-streams-jvm/README.md

 The Reactive Streams specification consists of the following parts:

-**The SPI** defines the interoperablility layer between different implementations.

-**The API** specifies the types that the users of Reactive Stream libraries use.
+**The API** specifies the types to implement Reactive Streams and achieve interoperablility between different implementations.

 ***The Technology Compatibility Kit (TCK)*** is a standard test suite for conformance testing of implementations.

-Implementations are free to implement additional features not covered by the specification as long as they conform to the API and SPI requirements and pass the tests in the TCK.
+Implementations are free to implement additional features not covered by the specification as long as they conform to the API requirements and pass the tests in the TCK.

 #### Comparison with related technologies ####